‘…life is about balance. The good and the bad. The highs and the lows. The pina and the colada.’ – Ellen DeGeneres

 Work and leisure and family are all so particular depending on who I talk to.
 I’m not naive, thinking that anyone reading this should quit their job and start their own business.
 I will say though, that I don’t believe that most people give this idea the attention it deserves.
 I will also say that I see most people highly stressed by their job, and wonder if they consider the long term and far reaching effects of that…on their own body, life span…and on their children.
 I will ask if you’ve given thought to this question: Can you make enough money in 100 days per year as opposed to 260 days that most people work?
 Can you be happier doing so?

 Many of us follow the routine, structure, and norms of the current society…and then find ourselves in situations where we ask how we got there.
 Maybe we find that we don’t enjoy being there.
 We want something else.
 I’m just writing this to let you know that if that’s you wondering…there are ways to figure it out.
 It’s worth your exploration.
 The variables of time and money will certainly run the gamut, depending on your family and the field you work in.
-But as it’s easy to see, this at-bat that we have in life…this one chance that we get…isn’t about chasing a paycheck or ‘burning the wick at both ends’ because that’s what we’re ‘supposed’ to do.
-It’s about a rich and fulfilling time based on what you want.
+But it’s easy to see, this at-bat that we have in life…this one chance that we get…isn’t about chasing a paycheck or ‘burning the wick at both ends’ because that’s what we’re ‘supposed’ to do.
+It’s about trying to achieve a rich and fulfilling period of time based on what it is that you want.

 So what is that?